 It left a bad taste in my mouth, and although I live in the U.S. where these things happen all the time, that experience as a teenager shaped the way I felt about being Black for a very long time.

 Gladly, I resumed traveling extensively in my 30s and have since embraced Blackness and Caribbean culture.
 I have not been back to London since, but I will within a year!

 DAVIDA SELBY, Entrepreneur, Georgia

-Davida is founder of skincare and lifestyle brand Katelynn and Adwoa, and she's traveled to South Africa, Cambodia and Germany, to name a few.
+Davida is the founder of the skincare and lifestyle brand, Katelynn and Adwoa, and she's traveled to South Africa, Cambodia, and Germany, to name a few.